qomponents/qomponents.github.io/README.md

 * Good Web Components will be as free as the &lt;div> tag you wrote today

 * And yes, [Lea](https://lea.verou.me/2020/09/the-failed-promise-of-web-components/), we need something to find those Good Web Components, <br />because there already is a lot of shit out there.
-I am working on a Tabs Meister Component.

 This is not a novel idea.
 This is how [Tim Berners-Lee](https://webfoundation.org/docs/2009/10/berners-lee.jpg) [envisioned the Web](https://webfoundation.org/about/vision/history-of-the-web/) to be when he wrote the paper in 1989

+      ...